ollejj/devokodtest/README.md

 In the suite you will find an commented-out testcase to test the useQuery hook that I did not manage to finish.

+#### Errors

+I wasn't able to implement proper error handling for the fetches and user inputs.

 #### Improvements

 Some improvements I wish I had more time to implement: